KerianFiter/kerian.fiter.net/_posts/2020-07-17-note-taking.md

 <!-- wp:paragraph -->

 When I started, I tried taking notes hierarchically with Notion.
-If you have read <a rel="noreferrer noopener" href="https://amzn.to/2zuZ2rt" target="_blank">How to Take Smart Notes</a>, you know it does not seem to be the right way to go, unless you want to build some sort of wiki.
+If you have read <a href="https://amzn.to/2zuZ2rt" target="_blank" rel="noreferrer noopener">How to Take Smart Notes</a>, you know it does not seem to be the right way to go, unless you want to build some sort of wiki.
 It is said to be better to start writing right away without worrying about the categories you want to put your note in.
 Then you add tags, links, … You can also read more thoroughly about it at <a href="https://zettelkasten.de/" target="_blank" rel="noreferrer noopener">https://zettelkasten.de/</a>.

 <!-- /wp:paragraph -->